 You should plan for two situations – staying home or leaving.
 Deciding whether it is best to stay or go depends on the type of emergency.
 Officials may tell you what you need to do.
 In some cases, limited communication and information may require you to decide what is best for you and your family.

-Know where to go if you have to leave.
+Know where to go if you must leave.
 Sometimes it may not be safe to stay in your home.
 Plan where your family can meet.
-Know where you will go and how you will get there if you have to leave your home.
+Know where you will go and how you will get there if you must leave your home.

 Emergency Preparations for Children in Schools